Eligible employees are granted vacation according to their appointment type and/or years of service.

 520 hrs of sick leave

 *Crafts workers are not eligible to put vacation hours into a sabbatical account.

 Vacation Cash Payout

 Once an employee begins earning 200 hours of vacation per year, the employee can receive a portion of their eligible banking amount as a cash payout.
-For example, if the employee is eligible to bank 80 hours of vacation, the employee can receive 40 hours as a cash payout and put 40 hours into sabbatical.
+For example, if the employee is eligible to bank 80 hours of vacation, the employee can receive 40 hours as a cash payout and put 40 hours into their banked leave account.

 |Employee Group||Annual Vacation Allotment |

 Eligible to Receive Cash Payout